Fast to the Finish

 The Top O’ Michigan Marathon is the legendary annual stock outboard race, billed as “The World’s Toughest Outboard Marathon.”
-The course covers 87 miles through the inland waterways of Michigan’s Upper Peninsula, where drivers contend with stumps, hairpin turns and pleasure boat wakes.
+The course covers 87 miles through the inland waterways of northern Michigan, where drivers contend with stumps, hairpin turns and pleasure boat wakes.
 They also face off against each other.
 Over the course of two days, the horde of stock outboard runabouts will zip around nine make-or-break buoys; miss a buoy and you’re disqualified.

 August 2018 marked the race’s 70th year.
 To celebrate, over 100 participants—some of them first-time racers—came from all over the country, and as far afield as Ecuador, to the small, heartland town of Indian River.
 Young and old come to hurl themselves at breakneck speeds across the exacting course.
 “I started racing in 1975, and I’ve never seen one hundred boats here,” says Tom Fairbairn, an Indian River local and the commodore of Top O’ Michigan Outboard Racing Club.

 Surviving the course is one thing.
 If you want to win, you’ll need a combination of endurance, resolve and quick hand-eye coordination.
 You also need a healthy dose of luck.